infinispan/infinispan/tasks/js-scripting/Notes.md

 initial plan:
 - use Builtins to craft the "default Java API" for JS
-- pass the "more dynamic" objects through arguments
+- pass the user arguments through arguments
+- expose context through builtins

 - re-enable commit hook at the end

-user_input and system_input -> passing positional arguments to the function is not viable as they are stored in a map better to assume a flat object
+user_input and system_input -> passing positional arguments to the function is not viable as they are stored in a map better to assume a flat object system-input -> is mostly unused now

 - JS engine is now stateless instead of stateful
-- entry_set is passed as a materialized array of values, do we need it lazy?
+- entrySet is passed as a materialized array of values, do we need it lazy?
 - re-evaluate system-input -> is it covered by the ScriptingAPI already?
-- names "from_java" should be changed
-- check user-input -> can become parameters and check functionality with the comments
+- the script API is now strict and well-defined, most things are happening in js and is not possible to invoke Java from JS